urugondavishnu/personal-finance-manager/README.md

 ## 👨‍💻 About the Developer

 Hi, I’m Vishnu Urugonda — an aspiring backend developer passionate about building efficient, secure, and scalable systems.
-This project was built completely by me from scratch, including:
+This project was built completely from scratch, including:

 - Database design (H2 + JPA)
 - Session-based security (Spring Security)